Function signature:

 Return value:

-The sin θ value for the given radians value is returned.
+The sine value for the given angle in radians.

 Example: